Qiskit/rustworkx/paper.md

 ## Graph Creation

 The first use case is to represent real-world networks by creating graphs with their respective nodes and edges.
-We compare the time to create graphs representing the USA road network from 9th DIMACS challenge dataset [@Demetrescu2016].
+We compare the time to create graphs representing the USA road network from the 9th DIMACS challenge dataset [@Demetrescu2016].
 Each graph contains $\lvert V \rvert = 23,947,347$ nodes and $\lvert E \rvert = 58,333,344$ weighted edges.

 ![Time to create the USA road network graph with 23,947,347 nodes and 58,333,344 edges.\label{fig:creation}](paper_img/creation.png){ width=50% height=50% }